neicnordic/ganeti-os-nocloud/README.md

 meta-data and user-data directly into file system of the target host, to be picked up by the [NoCloud][] data source.

+This currently does not work with Rocky 9 cloud images.
+We have a solution/workaround to be committed soon which will require attaching an generated ISO image on first boot via command line options.

+There are plans from the Ganeti project to develop two new providers:

+  * [instance-simpleimage][] will deploy a fixed image.
+  * [instance-cloudimage][] will deploy a cloud-init image using metad.

+The latter should provide an attractive alternative to the current provider when available.

 ## Usage

 ### Preparation